akterstack/read-my-mind/README.md

-# read-my-mind
+# READ MY MIND
-A modified version of popular 20Questions game
+A sort of popular 20 Questions Game